10 Iron-Rich Foods to Prevent Anemia and Fatigue

 How Much Iron Do You Need?

-Aim to include a variety of iron-rich foods in your diet daily.
-Here are 10 top choices:
+Aim to include a varied mix of both heme and non-heme iron-rich foods in your diet daily to keep your energy levels soaring[cite: 8].
+Here are 10 top choices to help you build a defense against anemia[cite: 8]:

 1. Lean Meat and Poultry